 Two-thirds of Americans have at least one personal finance app on their mobile devices.
 These apps are used for banking, budgeting, investing or sending and receiving money.
 But, perhaps you’re looking for new personal finance tools to add to your arsenal.

 In addition to the Chime’s money transfer feature, here are 8 personal finance apps and go-to resources that you might fall in love with.

-If you need to get clarity on where you stand financially in the new year, Personal Capital is designed with you in mind.
+If you need to get clarity on where you stand financially, Personal Capital is designed with you in mind.
 The software, which links all your bank and investment accounts, can help you become more financially aware of how you spend, save and invest.
 It’s great if you want to get a handle on your net worth, check in on how your investments are doing or see where each and every dollar you spend goes.